The Hunt for Red October (film): Filming

 By March 1990, just before the film's theatrical release, the Soviet Parliament removed the Communist Party from government, effectively ending the Cold War.
 Set during this period, there were concerns that with its end, the film would be irrelevant but Neufeld felt that it "never really represented a major problem".
 To compensate for the change in the Soviet Union's political climate, an on-screen crawl appears at the beginning of the film stating that it takes place in 1984 during the Cold War.
 Tony Seiniger designed the film's poster and drew inspiration from Soviet poster art, using bold red, white and black graphics.
 According to him, the whole ad campaign was designed to have a "techno-suspense quality to it".
 The idea was to play up the thriller aspects and downplay the political elements.

 The film caused a minor sensation in the black projects submarine warfare technology community.
 In one scene, where USS Dallas is chasing Red October through the submarine canyon, the crew can be heard calling out that they have various "milligal anomalies".
-This essentially revealed the use of gravimetry as a method of silent navigation in US submarines (though this method of navigation had been explained as the navigation method of the Red October in the book six years earlier).
+This essentially revealed the use of gravimetry as a method of silent navigation in US submarines (though this method of navigation had been explained as the navigation method of Red October in the book six years earlier).
 Thought to be a billion dollar black project, the development of a full-tensor gravity gradiometer by Bell Aerospace was a classified technology at the time.
 It was thought to be deployed on only a few Ohio-class submarines after it was first developed in 1973.
 Bell Aerospace later sold the technology to Bell Geospace for oil exploration purposes.
 The last Typhoon-class submarine was officially laid down in 1986, under the name TK-210, but according to sources was never finished and scrapped in 1990.

 Music

-The musical score of The Hunt for Red October was composed and conducted by Basil Poledouris.
+The musical score of The Hunt for Red October was composed and conducted by Basil Poledouris and performed by the Hollywood Studio Symphony.
 A soundtrack album composed of ten melodies was released on June 12, 1990.
 The album is missing some of the musical moments present in the film, including the scene where the crew of Red October sings the Soviet national hymn.
 The soundtrack is limited due to the fact that it was originally compiled to fit the Compact Cassette.
 Later, it was remastered for the CD.
 An expanded version was released in late 2013 by Intrada Records.
 It features 40 additional minutes of the score, including the until-then-unreleased end titles.

 Release

 Home media

+A standard VHS release debuted on October 25, 1990; followed by another VHS in widescreen on September 10, 1996.

 For the 30th anniversary commemoration, Paramount Home Entertainment released a 4K Steelbook + Blu-ray+Digital version of the film.